shadowquillapp/shadowquillapp/lekker-toolkits/promptcrafter-chat/README.md

 ## Credits

-Created by [Sammy](https://sammyhamwi.ai) for open source use in LekkerPrompt toolkit library.
+Created by 🔗[Sammy](https://sammyhamwi.ai) for open source use in [LekkerPrompt](https://github.com/LekkerPrompt/LekkerPrompt) toolkit library.